bonfacemasira/MovieHub/README.md

 ## Features
 As a user of the application, you will be able to :
-1. View Bonface Masira's portfolio
+1. View movieas and shows on different pages
-2. Contact Bonface Masira using the form
+2. Search movies
+3. Sort movies by rating descending
+4. Sort movies by release date descending

 ## Behaviour Driven Development|
 | Behaviour      | Input        | Output       |